PEGLEG PRODUCTIONS SITE IS CURRENTLY BEING UPDATED. THANK YOU FOR YOUR PATIENCE!

 We have not found the 'Grey Lady', but during our search we continue to discover and re-cover stories, sites, memories and archives, 'hidden histories' on the edge of disappearing, the invisible made visible.

 The traces and legacies of the First World War are embedded in the history of the RNOH.
 Our searches also reveal that history is not confined to the documents held within archives but can live in memories and stories, skills and technology, in the lived experience of patients, staff, volunteers and clinicians.

-"Our experiences, our memories and relationship with the hospital site and those who work there, have a powerful and persistent meaning in our lives.
+"Our experiences as patients, our memories and relationship with the hospital site and those who work there, have a powerful and persistent meaning in our lives.